 Join the discussion.
-Broaden your cultural knowledge, share your perspective and unique insights at Gateway’s Diversity 365 cultural events on campus.
+Broaden your cultural knowledge, share your perspective and gain unique insights at Gateway’s Diversity 365 cultural events on campus.
 See below for our list of D365 campus events.
 At the bottom of the page, you’ll also find information about requesting a sign language interpreter.

 Learn more about Between the Lines: A Diversity, Equity and Inclusion Book Club, a book club that picks literature that will spark engaging, insightful and necessary conversations surrounding social justice.

 Thursday, September 16 | 12 p.m. | Join via Zoom

 Join for the chance to win a gift card: First place - $50; Second place - $30; Third place - $20